rtgarden/jewelbotprojects/README.md

 in the video when it says "open the example tab labeled 'blink'" you need to to go Sketch->Examples->Digital->"Blink without delay" and choose that sketch.
 Big thanks to user John Bartucz for pointing that out!﻿

+sewing a hoop with example using led sequins

+first sketch
+then attach using metal thread

+nex load IDE and set up arduino